alextdart/MountainManager/README.md

 ## Phase 4: Task 2

 Added exception throwing and checking to parsing number of seats per chair lift when creating a new lift in MountainManager

+## Phase 4: Task 3

+I believe I did a good job managing the classes and minimizing clutter and/or chaos.
+Of course with more time I would refactor plenty of things to make them more readable and have them function better, but I believe this was a good effort.